-Memorial receiver might be league’s second-best QB - Port Arthur News
+Memorial receiver Lala Williams might be league’s second-best QB - Port Arthur News

 “I am just chilling in the house,” he said.
 “I don’t really do that much.”

-The reserved receiver has high expectations for himself and his team.
-He said his goal is to win state this year.
+The reserved receiver has high expectations for himself and team.
+His goal is to win state this year.

 “We are growing as a team and getting our chemistry together,” Williams said.

-He also said he wants to make the All-State team and jokingly put the pressure on his relative to make it happen.
+He also wants to make All-State and jokingly put the pressure on his relative to make it happen.

 “Hopefully, Jah’mar will get me right this year,” he said laughing.